Some people have jars of sugar and flour on their counter for easy access. I have a jar of nutritional yeast.

 Nutritional yeast is grown on molasses.
 It has been dried and is inactive.
 That means it can’t be used for making raised donuts or breads.
 And the same holds true the other way around – if a recipe calls for nutritional yeast flakes, do not substitute with brewer’s yeast, torula yeast, or active yeast sold in packets.
 It’s not the same thing and won’t deliver the results you want.

-Worried that yeast isn’t vegan?
-Assuage your fears here.
+You may wonder, Is yeast vegan? <—– Find out here.
 But the short answer is that yeast is part of the fungus family, like mushrooms.

 (Update: Lots of folks have messaged about this nutritional yeast jar.
 It was made by vegan potter, Jeanette Zeis.
 You can find them here in her Etsy shop.)